|

 3. Also based on Kolb's Experiential Learning Cycle is Hunt's C-RE-A-TE Cycle.

 Gregorc's Learning Styles, Kolb's Experiential Learning Cycle, and Hunt's C-RE-A-T-E Cycle are incorporated harmoniously to The Four Phases of Being and the metacognitive strategy Being Metaphor assists with the development of a fundamental literacy of 'Being' through the celebration of uniqueness of attributes in our individuality (autopoiesis), interrelatedness and connectiveness through analogy in our evolutionary history (differentiation), and through a reverent, empathic, sustainability of caring for our community (communion): The Cosmogenetic Principle in action.
-(Swimme & Barry in the Universe Story, 1992)
+(Swimme & Berry in the Universe Story, 1992)

 "As if" - Play

 The term "Being Metaphor" burst into my mind as Professor Richard Courtney (1989), described the child's play in the "as if" mode, as the rehearsals for real life.
 In "Being" the metaphor, the rehearsal of the attributes of that metaphor are "Being Burned" into our consciousness whether as a child or as an adult.
 Playing at "Being Dragon", "Being Ball", "Being Astronaut" help the child try out different ways of being we call roles.
 However, in real life, this same learning occurs when "Being" is played out in the negative.
 The more rehearsals at "Being", the more comfortable at "Doing".
 We know this process builds habits and character, good or bad.
-The "as if" mode in Decartes' Error: Emotion, Reason, and the Human Brain, (Damasio, 1994) is a neurological "bypass device" that loops the body reactions out of the process in order to avoid the triggering of the limbic system in the primordial "fight-flight" response.
+The "as if" mode in Decartes' Error: Emotion, Reason, and the Human Brain, (Damasio, 1994), is a neurological "bypass device" that loops the body reactions out of the process in order to avoid the triggering of the limbic system in the primordial "fight-flight" response.
 This is why "Being Metaphor" works to build and develop human potential; When faced with situations or "Provocations" that arouse the "Being Metaphor Shadow" responses, the imaging of the metaphor in its shadow state, allows for the "Metaphor of Being" to be transformed from the shadow potential to positive energy-forces.
-To learn to use this metacognitive strategy or as a Teacher or Parent, please visit "Being Metaphor" and Being Metaphor Shadow links above. |
+To learn to use this metacognitive strategy or as a Teacher or Parent, please visit "Being Metaphor" and Being Metaphor Shadow links above.